June 1, 2022

 Update (June 1st, 2022): In July 2023, Universal Analytics will stop working.
 It is no longer recommended to create new Universal Analytics properties.
 Use Google Analytics 4 instead.

 When Google Analytics 4 was officially announced, it became the default type of property in GA.
 Thus many people got confused.
 Can they still create Universal Analytics property?

 As a result, I noticed an increased volume of forum threads, messages, etc., asking how they can downgrade to Universal Analytics, or in other words, how they can create new UA properties.

 Don’t worry.
 That option is still there (just a little hidden).
 In this blog post, I will show you how to downgrade from Google Analytics 4 to Universal Analytics.

 IMPORTANT: This applies only to newly created properties.
 If you already have a GA4 property created and you want to migrate it (together with its data), that is IMPOSSIBLE.
 If that’s your case, you will still have to create the Universal Analytics property and start collecting data there.
 Currently, there is no data transfer mechanism between two GA versions (and I doubt there will ever be one).

-If you prefer video format, here’s a tutorial from my Youtube channel that will show you how to create a Universal Analytics property (when Google Analytics 4 is the default).
+If you prefer video format, here’s a tutorial from my Youtube channel showing you how to create a Universal Analytics property (when Google Analytics 4 is the default).

 Don’t get me wrong.
-Google Analytics 4 shows some potential and I believe that in the future it will be far more superior than Universal Analytics.
+Google Analytics 4 shows some potential, and I believe that in the future, it will be far superior to Universal Analytics.
 But as of the beginning of 2021, there are still many features missing in it.
-Right now, the Universal Analytics interface is still more user-friendly and most of you will be able to get the answers faster than with GA4.
+Right now, the Universal Analytics interface is still more user-friendly, and most of you will be able to get the answers faster than with GA4.